tjhlansbergen/HalbotWeb/README.md

 Choose "Deploy to Web App"
 Select the target App Service

 Want to deploy (overwrite) the database?
-Add it to the publish folder, and move it into c:\home\data in Azure (Konsole)
+Add it to the publish folder, and move it into c:\home\data in Azure (using Konsole)